gauravcodepro/gauravcodepro/work.md

 #### Please read this as these will help you understand better:
-- **I am extensively applying and submitting applications and ready to take the first selected position**.
+- I am extensively applying and submitting applications and ready to take the first selected position.
 - I thank you for employing me and i assure you that I give my complete dedication.
 - I am applying to your position becasue i am interested in working there.
 - I have a work strong work ethic and I respect people those who appreciate that.